Sudharshan-07/Linux/Interrupts-Part_3.md

 #### Flat IRQ:
 - If you do not use kernel options, an array of irq_dest structures equal to the max IRQ number is statically allocated and used at compile time.

+Regardless of the above ways, the corresponding interrupt descriptor in Linux can ultimately be found using the Linux IRQ number.